AKhai47/azure-honeypot-siem/setup-guide.md

 ## 🌍 4.
 GeoIP Watchlist & Attack Map
 - Upload `geoip-summarized.csv` as a Sentinel Watchlist
 - Use KQL to enrich IP data with geographic info
-- Build an interactive attack map in Sentinel Workbook
+- Build an interactive attack map in Sentinel Workbook to see final results